Testing primordial black hole and measuring the Hubble constant with multiband gravitational-wave observations: Introduction

-PBHs can be formed by various mechanisms, of which an attractive and widely studied one is related to primordial curvature perturbations.
-The primordial curvature perturbations from quantum fluctuations during inflation explain the cosmic microwave background(CMB) temperature anisotropy successfully and can seed large-scale structure~\cite{Lewis:1999bs,Bernardeau:2001qr}.
-On CMB scales primordial curvature perturbations are constrained tightly, however on relatively small scales their constraints are very loose~\cite{Mesinger:2005ah,Bringmann:2011ut,Chluba:2012we}.
-When the primordial curvature perturbations on small scales are large enough, they can collapse to PBHs which can lead to the emission of GWs after PBH binaries are formed.
-On the other hand, the primordial curvature perturbations can induce GWs at second order due to the nonlinear coupling of perturbations~(\cite{Ananda:2006af, Baumann:2007zm}, see review \cite{Domenech:2021ztg}, and references therein).
-Usually, these two kinds of GWs (denoted by BGWs and IGWs for short) have different characteristic frequencies and spectra, and they can be detected by multiband GW observations.
+Recently two bands of SGWB associated with the primordial curvature perturbations have gained increasingly broad interest.
+It is well known that on CMB scales the primordial curvature perturbations are constrained tightly, however, on relatively small scales their constraints are loose~\cite{Mesinger:2005ah, Bringmann:2011ut, Chluba:2012we}.
+When the primordial curvature perturbations on small scales are large enough, they can induce a sizeable GW background at second order due to the nonlinear coupling of perturbations, which could reach the sensitivity of observations~(\cite{Ananda:2006af, Baumann:2007zm, Cai:2018dig}, see review \cite{Domenech:2021ztg}, and references therein).
+On the other hand, the large curvature perturbations can lead to the formation of primordial black holes (PBHs)~\cite{Zeldovich:1967lct, Hawking:1971ei, Carr:1974nx}.
+PBHs have attracted considerable attention in recent years~(\cite{Saito:2008jc,Belotsky:2014kca,Carr:2016drx,Garcia-Bellido:2017mdw,Carr:2017jsz,Germani:2017bcs,Liu:2018ess,Liu:2019rnx,Fu:2019ttf,Cai:2019elf,Liu:2019lul,Cai:2019bmk,Fu:2020lob,Cai:2020fnq,DeLuca:2020sae,Vaskonen:2020lbd,DeLuca:2020agl,Domenech:2020ers,Hutsi:2020sol,Kawai:2021edk,Braglia:2021wwa,Braglia:2022icu}, see reviews~\cite{Sasaki:2018dmp,Carr:2020gox,Carr:2020xqk}, and references therein) as they are good candidates of dark matter~\cite{Carr:2016drx} and can be the sources of LIGO/Virgo detection~\cite{Bird:2016dcv,Sasaki:2016jop}, but their existence has not been confirmed yet.
+With the expansion of the universe, the binary mergers of PBHs can be formed, which also produces a GW background.
+Usually, these two kinds of GWs (denoted by IGWs and BGWs for short) have different characteristic frequencies and spectra, and they can be detected by multiband GW observations.

-In this letter, we identify the relation of peak frequency for the spectra of IGWs and BGWs.
-Such a peak frequency relation is nearly invariant in a large space of parameters and can be tested by multiband observations of GWs.
-The detections of GWs with such a relation will be a smoking gun of the existence of PBHs.
-In addition, based on the peak frequency relation, we provide a new method for measurement of Hubble constant $H_{0}$.
-For convenience, $G=c=1$ is set throughout this letter.
+In this paper, we identify a relation of peak frequency for the spectra of IGWs and BGWs.
+Such a peak frequency relation is nearly constant in a large space of parameters and can be tested by multiband observations of GWs.
+The detection of GWs with such a relation will be a smoking gun for the existence of PBHs.
+In addition, based on the peak frequency relation, we propose a method for measuring the Hubble constant $H_{0}$.
+These results show that the joint analysis on different frequency bands of SGWB will be pretty powerful to explore some important issues in astrophysics and cosmology.
+For convenience, $G=c=1$ is set throughout this paper.